We left the Museum and headed off to a local Travel Agency to book my return flight to Dakar.

 we visited accepted credit card payments for flight ticket purchases.
 So we proposed to sort it out the following day, after our Giraffe Safari.

-to Ghana, we found ourselves at the entrance of the ASGN Giraffe Conservation Project area, which is marked by a large signboard on the side of the main road.
-Here
+Ghana, we found ourselves at the entrance of the ASGN Giraffe Conservation Project area, which is marked by a large signboard on the side of the main road.
+Here we paid

-we paid our entrance fee and hired one of their local expert guides to accompany us and try to find some of the Giraffes.
-After a few kilometres along the main road, we turned
+our entrance fee and hired one of their local expert guides to accompany us and try to find some of the Giraffes.
+After a few kilometres along the main road, we turned off into

 We were looking everywhere for signs of Giraffe in the sparse bush and wondered why our guide